jessicsw/Would-You-Rather/README.md

 # Would You Rather?

-Would You Rather? is game of preference, for all ages.
-This game was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Would You Rather? is re-make of the classic game of preference.

 [gif]